osixia/container-baseimage/README.md

 (this is done by run tool)

-complex-bash-env make it easy to iterate trough this variables:
+complex-bash-env make it easy to iterate trough this variable:

       for fruit in $(complex-bash-env iterate "${FRUITS}")
       do